-Remember the Samsung Gear S2?
-James and his team designed the interface.
-Since then, he’s been perfecting the craft by working on demanding and beautiful projects.
-Those came with its challenges, of course, since he’s seen a lot of tech companies jumping the gun without taking into consideration the value for the customer: “What we’re seeing now, which is great for design teams but really troubling for some technology companies is, as we’re moving towards IoT, data intelligence, is we’re going back to old engineering methodologies.
+Designers of the Samsung Gear S2 interface, Haliburton and his team have been perfecting the craft of design by creating both beautiful and easily useable pieces of tech.
+However, he’s seen a lot of tech companies releasing a product without taking into consideration the value for the customer: “What we’re seeing now, which is great for design teams but really troubling for some technology companies is, as we’re moving towards IoT, data intelligence, is we’re going back to old engineering methodologies.
 Over the last couple of years, they’re shipping large-scale, expensive products and services and they’re not getting good results.
 So, it’s a challenge for them to find the design value [for the customer] before they spend 500 billion dollars developing something”.

-That said, there’s one company that’s doing things right, according to James.
-Unsurprisingly perhaps, it’s Amazon.
-In the latest shopping experience – Amazon Go – they’ve managed to connect the UX in the store with the one in the app beautifully.
+That said, there’s one company that’s doing things right.
+According to Haliburton, Amazon is mastering the art of design.
+In their latest shopping experience – Amazon Go – they’ve managed to connect the UX in the store with the one in the app beautifully.
 Not to mention, they are currently leading the market of smart speakers and assistants.

 The experiences Amazon is enabling, they’re [letting] developers and designers to build something new.
 Really, Amazon is running ahead